stormpath/stormpath-documentation/source/008_idsite.rst

 .. note::

 	ID Site Customization requires features that are available on Lite Plans and above.
-More information about pricing can be found here
+More information about pricing can be found `here <https://stormpath.com/pricing/>`_.

 Prerequisites
 -------------
-Customizing and creating your own ID Site requires that you have already follow the Using Stormpath’s ID Site.
+Customizing and creating your own ID Site requires that you have already follow the set-up steps described :ref:`earlier in this guide <idsite-set-up>`.
 Having ID Site set up and working with the default Stormpath ID Site is required to work with this guide.

-Installation prerequisites include:
+The other installation prerequisites are:

 - `NodeJS <http://nodejs.org/download/>`_
 - `Bower <http://bower.io/>`_